 Create your own hashtag and include it on any promotional material so you can interact with anyone who’s talking about your events.
 Tweet and share pictures from your event to pique the interest of others – make them curious about your brand!

 Consider how guests will make their way to and from your event.
 If you can’t arrange transport, make it easy for them to do it themselves.
 Include maps, and details of local hotels.

-Managing the event
+TWELVE: Manage the event

 Consider keeping the reception area open throughout the event, not just when guests arrive.
 That way, there’ll always be somewhere people can go to ask questions, or to leave luggage.

-Have a back up plan
+THIRTEEN: Have a back-up plan

 It’s rare for a live event to run totally smoothly.
 Consider in advance what you’ll do if certain people can’t make it, or an integral part of the event doesn’t go to plan.
 Brief your team thoroughly.